sass/sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 3.1.2

+* Fix some issues that were breaking Sass when running within Rubinius.
+* Fix some issues that were affecting Rails 3.1 integration.

 ## 3.1.1

 * Make sure `Sass::Plugin` is loaded at the correct time in Rails 3.